Hov26/uibolierplate/README.md

 ### What is this repository for? ###

-* This is repository Gulp4 repository for front-end htmls/css/js development
+* This is Gulp4 repository for front-end html/css/js development

 ### How do I get set up? ###